MohamedElDegwi/cf_ai_Linux-Command-Explainer/PROMPTS.md

 **Third Prompt**: "Now how to make this code here render Mark down properly?"... refering to index.html.

 **Forth Prompt**: "Here is chat.js content... what percisely need to be changed?"... providing chat.js content.

+**Fifth Prompt**: "Great.. now how to make LLM responses more formated instead of continues text?"... provide an example of current LLM response